-Your caregiver will examine your hand and arm.
+Your healthcare provider will examine your hand and arm.
 He will ask how long you have had symptoms and what makes them worse.
-You may need any of the following tests:
+You may need any of the following:

-- NSAIDs: These medicines decrease swelling and pain.
+- NSAIDs may be recommended to decrease swelling and pain.
 NSAIDs are available without a doctor's order.
-Ask your caregiver which medicine is right for you and how much to take.
+Ask your healthcare provider which medicine is right for you and how much to take.
 Take as directed.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.
 If you take blood thinning medicine, always ask your healthcare provider if NSAIDs are safe for you.

-- Transcutaneous electric nerve stimulation: This treatment uses mild electrical impulses to help decrease your wrist pain.
+- Transcutaneous electric nerve stimulation uses mild electrical impulses to help decrease your wrist pain.

-- Surgery: Carpal tunnel decompression is surgery to take pressure off of the median nerve in your wrist.
+- Surgery called decompression may be used to take pressure off of the median nerve in your wrist.

 How can I manage my symptoms?

-- Use ice: Ice helps decrease swelling and pain in your wrist.
+- Apply ice to your wrist.
+Ice helps decrease swelling and pain in your wrist.
 Ice may also help prevent tissue damage.
-Use an ice pack or put crushed ice in a plastic bag.
-Cover the ice pack with a towel and place it on your wrist for 15 to 20 minutes every hour.
+Use an ice pack, or put crushed ice in a plastic bag.
+Cover the ice pack with a towel.
+Place it on your wrist for 15 to 20 minutes every hour, or as directed.

-- Get physical and occupational therapy: Physical therapists will show you ways to exercise and strengthen your wrist.
+- Get physical and occupational therapy, if directed.
+Physical therapists will show you ways to exercise and strengthen your wrist.
 Occupational therapists will show you safe ways to use your wrist while you do your usual activities.

-- Use a wrist splint: This keeps your wrist straight or in a slightly bent position.
+- Use a wrist splint as directed.
+A splint will keep your wrist straight or in a slightly bent position.
 A wrist splint decreases pressure on the median nerve by letting your wrist rest.
 You may need to wear the splint for up to 8 weeks.
-You may need to wear your wrist splint at night.
+You may need to wear it at night.